Unions threaten showdown over austerity cuts

 "From civil disobedience to industrial action, this is the moment we defend what is decent and fair," he said.

-Dave Prentis of Unison, the country's second biggest union, also upped the ante over pensions.
-"We can see no signs of any willingness on the part of the government to actually reach compromise," he told Sky News.
+Dave Prentis of Unison, the country's second biggest union, has also upped the ante over pensions saying the government was showing no willingness to reach a compromise and that strikes may regrettably be the only option left.

-"We want viable pension schemes, we want to negotiate but we need somebody to negotiate with."

 Prentis has previously said the pensions row could herald the biggest wave of industrial action since the 1926 general strike in which 3 million workers took part.